 Supported geometry

-Document feature layers can be comprised of standard AutoCAD entities and a select number of Civil 3D entity types.
+Document feature layers can be composed of standard AutoCAD entities and a select number of Civil 3D entity types.

 AutoCAD entity types supported as document feature layer geometry